People meter: Portable People Meter

 Today there are new systems such as the Portable People Meter and 'Picture Matching' measuring the viewing habits of TV audiences.

 In an effort to improve the accuracy of radio ratings, Arbitron and Nielsen Media Research are testing a "portable people meter" (PPM) for radio.
-This new device to be clipped to an individual's clothing.
+This new device is to be clipped to an individual's clothing.
 Radio stations encode an inaudible, unique signal as part of their broadcasts.
 The PPM "hears" this signal and records the station and the time spent listening.
 Such a device requires far less effort on the part of respondents.